WPA3 will boost Wi-Fi security and privacy

 Last but not least, there is a simpler process of configuring security on devices which have a limited display interface or none at all.
 Certainly, this will benefit the large amount of Internet of Things devices that will be cropping up this year.

 Why is WPA3 such a big deal?
-Well, if you go past the benefits that it provides over WPA2, it will be the standard that devices manufacturers will have to meet to use the Wi-Fi logo on their devices.
+Well, if you go past the benefits that it provides over WPA2, it will be the standard that manufacturers will have to meet to use the Wi-Fi logo on their devices.
 That's pretty much a must-have these days, as we rarely see modern tech arrive without an option to connect wirelessly.

 What's more, WPA3 is likely to be around for a very long time.
 As I mentioned above, WPA2 started to gain traction over 12 years back, and it is fair to say that WPA3 will not be replaced anytime soon.
 It has to work for more than a couple of years, and, by the looks of it, it is taking into account the changes in the consumer and enterprise landscape to become more relevant to users' needs.